floe/backscrub/README.md

 ## Virtual Video Device

 I'm using [v4l2loopback](https://github.com/umlaeute/v4l2loopback) to pipe the data from my userspace tool into any software that can open a V4L2 device.
 This isn't too hard because of the nice examples, but there are some catches, most notably color space.
-It took quite some trial and error to find a common pixel format that's accepted by Firefox, Skype, and guvcview, and that is `YUYV`.
+It took quite some trial and error to find a common pixel format that's accepted by Firefox, Skype, and guvcview, and that is [YUYV](https://www.linuxtv.org/downloads/v4l-dvb-apis-old/V4L2-PIX-FMT-YUYV.html).
 Nicely enough, my webcam can output YUYV directly as raw data, so that does save me some colorspace conversions.

 ## End Result